Mrityunjay02/poetry-mern/client/README.md

 ## About Us

-Welcome to **Mjay Poetry**, a space dedicated to the art of shayari.
+Welcome to **Poethatic**, a space dedicated to the art of shayari.
 This platform is a reflection of my passion for poetry and my desire to share it with the world.

 My name is **Mrityunjay Bhardwaj** and I have always been captivated by the beauty of words and emotions.
-Through Mjay Poetry, I aim to create a sanctuary where words weave magic and emotions find a voice.
+Through Poethatic, I aim to create a sanctuary where words weave magic and emotions find a voice.

 Here, you will find a collection of my shayari that explores various themes - love, life, and reflections.
 Each piece is crafted with care and a touch of personal experience, hoping to resonate with your feelings and thoughts.

 Feel free to browse through the gallery of shayaris, and I hope you find something that speaks to you.
 Whether it's a moment of joy or contemplation, my poetry is here to accompany you.

-Thank you for visiting Mjay Poetry.
+Thank you for visiting Poethatic.
 Your presence means a lot, and I hope you enjoy the journey through words and emotions.

 <div align="center" style="margin: 30px 0;">
 𝓜𝓻𝓲𝓽𝔂𝓾𝓷𝓳𝓪𝔂 𝓑𝓱𝓪𝓻𝓭𝔀𝓪𝓳